Walsh Hall (University of Notre Dame): History

+It was designed by architect William J. Brinkmann.
 The cornerstone was laid May 12, 1909 by Archbishop Alexander Christie of Portland in a ceremony where the president of the university John W. Cavanaugh gave a short sermon.
 Walsh Hall was constructed at an estimated cost of $100,000 It was constructed in yellow brick, as most of the buildings in its surroundings, but its architectural style was more elaborate and decorated than previous buildings on campus.
-It was be three stories in height with basement and attic, with an auditorium located in the basement.
-It was formally dedicated and blessed on October 31st, 1909 by Apostolic delegate monsignor Diomede Falconio.
+It was three stories in height with basement and attic, with an auditorium located in the basement.
+It was formally dedicated and blessed on October 31, 1909 by Apostolic delegate monsignor Diomede Falconio.

 It was built as a male dorm and could accommodate 104 students, and named in honor of the former president Fr.
 Thomas E. Walsh.
 Rev Thomas E. Walsh C.S.C created Notre Dame's first football team in 1887 and was only 28 when he was chosen by Rev, Edward Sorin to be appointed the sixth president of Notre Dame.
 Walsh expanded the University's curriculum and raised its academic standards.
 In the 1960s, the basement was home to the Knights of Columbus at Notre Dame, before the Knights of Columbus building was built.
 In 1967, the hall's rector Father Dan O'Neil, made Walsh into a "stay-hall," where students could live all four years if they so chose.
 This eventually became the standard model at Notre Dame.

 During World War II, Walsh hosted the Naval Reserve Officers Training Corps.

 When women were first admitted into the university in 1972, Walsh as well as Badin Hall were converted to female halls.

 In 2009, it celebrated it 100th anniversary with events featuring alumni and current residents, a documentary, and with speeches by and reflections by Rev. Theodore Hesburgh and others.

 Walsh Hall's chapel was renovated in 2012-2013 and is dedicated to the Visitation.
 During the renovations, stained glass windows featuring the Visitation of Mary to Elizabeth were installed.

 In 2016, it was announced that the residents of Walsh Hall would live temporarily in Pangborn Hall for the 2016-2017 year while Walsh Hall underwent the most significant renovations any residence hall had until that time, taking a full year.
 The move was met with mixed responses, with some criticism.
 The renovation included new piping and plumbing, additional lounges with full kitchens, new elevators and restrooms, and important accessibility options.